This section describes required permissions for user accounts to be used when restoring data.

 - In the dialog displayed, make sure the required account is assigned Publishing Editor set of permissions for that folder.

-- If that folder does not exist, then the user account should have permissions to create folders under the All Public Folders (root node).
+- If that folder does not exist, the user account must have permissions to create folders under the All Public Folders (root node).
 For that, do the following:

 - In the Exchange admin center select public folders, then click the … button to set the root node permissions for the required user account.